Distributed Leadership at ECTA

 - Increases responsiveness to internal and external needs.

-- Reflects a commitment to equity, innovation, and leadership development.
+- Reflects a commitment to innovation and leadership development.

 - Increases sustainability by sharing responsibilities.

-The other associate directors are Sherri Britt Williams, Laura Curtis, Schatzi McCarthy, Katy McCullough, Thomas McGhee, and Catasha Williams.
-We continue to have four partner leads: Lise Fox (University of South Florida), Kathy Hebbeler (SRI International), Shantel Meek (Children's Equity Project at Arizona State University), and Alissa Rausch (University of Denver).
+The other associate directors are Sherri Britt Williams, Laura Curtis, Schatzi McCarthy, Katy McCullough, and Thomas McGhee.
+We continue to have four partner leads: Lise Fox (University of South Florida), Kathy Hebbeler (SRI International), Shantel Meek (Arizona State University), and Alissa Rausch (University of Denver).

 There are six core infrastructure areas of responsibility.
 Leadership team members lead those infrastructure areas based on their expertise.